Lewuathe/lewuathe.github.io/_posts/2017-09-11-the-ending-of-website.markdown

 ## Background

 My father asked me to record his friend website in PDF.
 Since he died, there is no way to access his website and source code.
 But my father wanted to keep the website for his family.
-The reason why we need to record them in PDF format is here.
+The reasons why we need to record them in PDF format are :

 * His family are not good at computer.
 Keeping webpage source code in HTML, CSS is not desirable.
 * PDF can be easily read and printed by his family.

 His website is not so large.
 There are 20~30 pages in total.
+So I can take a screenshot each page manually.
-But I wanted to write a code to crawl webpage and take a screenshot in PDF by using [Puppetteer](https://github.com/GoogleChrome/puppeteer) recently released by Google.
+But I wanted to write a code to crawl webpage and take a screenshot in PDF by using [Puppetteer](https://github.com/GoogleChrome/puppeteer) which is recently released by Google.
 Then site-snapshot was created.

 ## Usage